Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/DISCLAIMER.md

 - Publication of a Zenodo DOI does not automatically imply that the full raw datasets are publicly accessible — check the Zenodo record for embargo and file access details.

 ## 5. Contact
-- For questions or requests (e.g., reviewer access to additional data), contact: Hnandreas (GitHub)
+- For questions or requests (e.g., reviewer access to additional data), contact: Andreas.Hanschek@uibk.ac.at